cbourjau/pytorch-ndonnx/README.md

 `pytorch-ndonnx` is a library that can be used to convert pytorch models to ONNX.
 It is based on [ndonnx](https://github.com/Quantco/ndonnx).

-Conversion is achieved by simply ducktyping existing code using a `pytorch_ndonnx.Tensor` object.
+Conversion is achieved by ducktyping existing code using a `pytorch_ndonnx.Tensor` object.

 ## Installation